dror27/dk-shack/vol1/songs/en/Let Your Body Be Your Mind.md

 \
 I'll spare you all the courtesy\
 The higher praise, the sublime\
-And when your scream your anger out\
+And when you scream your anger out\
-I'll tell you: "you'll be fine"\
+I'll tell you: you'll be fine\
 \
 I'm leaving you for a while\
-When you'll wake up you'll be fine\
+When you wake up you'll be fine\
 Some things are better left behind\
 Just let your body be your mind\
 \